Primark Geolocation

 Overview

-This new banner allows users to auto-select their nearest store or enter a postcode directly on-page, showing the chosen store name with an option to change the store easily.
 The feature was designed to support the Click + Collect rollout and reduce friction by enabling store selection earlier in the journey.

 My Contributions